Mouth-Body Connection Sugar Land, TX

 Some studies have shown an increased risk of oral cancer, as well as esophageal, gastric, pancreatic and lung cancers, in those with periodontal disease.

 Over 200 million Americans have some form of periodontal disease, which places a large portion of the population at risk for these health problems.
-Our mission at Sugar Land Periodontics and Implant Dentistry is saving smiles and enhancing lives.
+Our mission at Sugar Land Periodontics & Implant Dentistry is saving smiles and enhancing lives.
 Committed to helping you enjoy lasting periodontal and general health, we offer specialized gum disease treatments to restore health to your smile and manage the effects of the oral condition.